 - Medical students’ perceptions of the importance of exercise and their perceived competence in prescribing exercise to older people

-Lead Investigators: Ms Agathe Jadczak PhD Candidate, Dr Khai Tam, Assoc Prof Solomon Yu, Professor Renuka Visvanathan
+Lead Investigators: Ms Agathe Daria Jadczak, Dr Khai Tam, Assoc Prof Solomon Yu, Professor Renuka Visvanathan

 General practitioners play an important role in helping increase awareness as well as encouraging older people to participate in exercise.
 However, exercise for older people is not a focus of many undergraduate medical curriculums and is poorly taught across medical education programs.
 It is therefore not surprising that many doctors cite that a lack of formal education courses during medical school is one reason why they might not prescribe exercise.
 Given our ageing demographic and the benefits of exercise in the elderly, the improvement of our medical teaching program is one critical strategy in building the future capacity of our medical workforce thus equipping them with the necessary knowledge and skills that will ultimately result in greater participation in physical activity by our older consumers.